TenebrisNoctua/ServerAuthority/docs/index.md

 ## Events

 !!! warning
-    Attempting to connect to these events outside of the Behavior of an `AuroraScript` will error.
+    Attempting to connect to these events outside of a Behavior `AuroraScript` will error.

 ### `AuroraService.Step`